werediver/moka-machine/log/README.md

 <img width="49%" alt="Control attachment connector" src="images/006%20IMG_4106.jpeg">
 </p>

-And the new coil, unfinished.
+And the new coil made of 4x1 mm² "audio" cable, unfinished.
+The cross-section of the pipe of the original coil is around 10 mm².

 ![The new coil, unfinished](images/007%20IMG_4107.jpeg)